 Perhaps the most notorious dispute was with Conservative MP Sir Simon Burns, who in 2010 called him a "stupid, sanctimonious dwarf".

-Mr Bercow also regularly interrupted former Prime Minister David Cameron - his old tennis partner - and has turned on other ministers, including one who used his phone in the chamber.
+Mr Bercow also regularly interrupted former Prime Minister David Cameron and has turned on other ministers, including one who used his phone in the chamber.

-Last year he sparked a debate by speaking out against US President Donald Trump addressing Parliament, saying "opposition to racism and sexism" were "hugely important considerations".
+In 2017, he sparked a debate by speaking out against US President Donald Trump being allowed to address Parliament, saying "opposition to racism and sexism" were "hugely important considerations".

 This sparked a backlash from from some Conservatives, who accused him of straying beyond his politically-neutral brief.